dfrg/swash_demo/README.md

 It was tested most recently (as in, just before release) on a Mac.
 So you'll have the best luck there.
 It will probably work on Windows.
 I have no idea if it still works on Linux, but if not, feel free to file issues and I'll take a look.
 Linux hasn't received much focus as of yet, but I do consider it a priority platform for the project.
+(Note that swash itself has zero platform specific dependencies and works perfectly well on Linux or any other OS)

 If you don't feel up to running it, or (more likely) it won't run, check out the swash_and_textedit.png screenshot in the repo root.